MalwareCube/overthewire/00_bandit/level_23-24/level_23-24.md

 NOTE 2: Keep in mind that your shell script is removed once executed, so you may want to keep a copy around…

 ## Solution
+In `/etc/cron.d/cronjob_bandit24`, there is a cron job that runs every minute, executing `cronjob_bandit24.sh`, run by user `bandit24`.
+If we look at that script, we can see it first executes any executable scripts in the `/foo` folder that user `bandit23` owns.
+Then, it deletes all files in the `/var/spool/bandit24/foo` directory.

+Essentially, we can take advantage of this by getting the `bandit24` user to execute any script on our behalf.
+Simply use `vi` to create a `.sh` script that reads the file in `/etc/bandit_pass/bandit24` and outputs it (`>`) to a file in the writable `/tmp` directory.

+From there, we just need to wait a minute for the cron job to run, and then we will be able to `cat` the new file that was created, containing the password.

 ```bash
 bandit23@bandit:~$ cat /etc/cron.d/cronjob_bandit24